ConnorLAdams/ConnorLAdams/README.md

 # Hi!
 My name is Connor Adams!

 [//]: <> (Quick bio summary)
 Welcome to my GitHub!
-I am 23 years old, and I am as boring as I am interesting.
-My goal for 2022 is to upload more projects to GitHub and improve upon my skills with data science.
+I am 23 years old, and exploring different programming/markup languages.
+My goal for 2022 is to upload more projects to GitHub and improve upon my skills in data science.
 Follow me to see what I am currently working on, and hopefully we can work together on some projects.

 [//]: <> (I have no fucking clue what I am doing.)

 [//]: <> (Brief desciption of myself)
-## I am a Student, Instructor, and Superhero!
+## I am a Student, Instructor, and Mathematician!

 - Currently pursuing a MS in Applied Mathematics.
 - Living my dream as an instructor at Cal Poly Pomona.
-- New medium term goal is to become a talented data scientist.
+- New short term goal is to become a talented data scientist.
-- Favorite animal: Red pandas!!
+- Favorite Animal: Red Panda!!
-- Fun fact: I am part superhero.
+- Fun Fact: I have 7 cats (a.k.a. too many)!
-- Possibly a future PhD student for machine learning.
+- Possibly a future PhD student in machine learning.

 ### Connect with me:
 [<img src="fa-instagram.svg" width="22">][instagram] &nbsp;